ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

 3. Run the VI to generate the TDMS file.

-4. Open Windows Explorer and navigate to <font face = "courier new">\<yourprojectdir\>\\Host\\Gen\\TDMS Files</font>.
+4. Open Windows Explorer and navigate to `<yourprojectdir>\Host\Gen\TDMS Files`.
 The newly created TDMS file has the prefix "SI0_" to indicate it is associated with the first channel 'SO0'.
 Although the prefix contains 'SI' suggesting 'serial input', when used with the Generation GSE, the TDMS file actually associates with serial output channel 'SO0'.

     ![Create CSI-2 Packet TDMS Files Explorer View](../../images/PXIe-148X-CreateTDMS-ExplorerView.png)